 Step 1: Download and Install the Starling Bank app

-To get the ball rolling, you will need to download and install the Starling Bank mobile app – Enter your phone number here and they will text the app download to you.
+To get the ball rolling, you will need to download and install the Starling Bank mobile app – Click here to apply for your account in minutes.

 Step 2: Open an Account

 You will now need to open an account.
 As is the case with any banking application, you’ll need to provide some personal information.